UFC Hottie Arianny Celeste Busts Out Of Plunging Dress While Enjoying A Glass Of Wine

 Arianny’s glam look consisted of defined eyebrows, pink eye shadow, and long lashes.
 She added a shimmering highlighter, pink blush on her cheeks, and a light pink color on her lips to complete the gorgeous style.

-Of course, Arianny’s over 3.2 million followers went wild for the sexy shot, clicking the like button on the post nearly 34,000 times and leaving 500 comments in the first eight hours after it was went live on the platform.
+Of course, Arianny’s over 3.2 million followers went wild for the sexy shot, clicking the like button on the post nearly 34,000 times and leaving 500 comments in the first eight hours after it went live on the platform.

 “The angels of heaven need to be jealous of your beauty,” one of Arianny’s Instagram followers stated in the comments section of the photo.